-Single-Family Loan Purchase Targets - Small Financial Institutions Serving Rural Areas Year 1 - 2022 Year 2 - 2023 Year 3 - 2024 6,000-6,300 loans 6,350-6,600 loans 6,500-7,000 loans
+Single-Family Loan Purchase Targets - Small Financial Institutions Serving Rural Areas Year 1 - 2022 Year 2 - 2023 Year 3 - 2024 2,390-2,450 loans 1,475-1,800 loans 2,420-2,500 loans

-We estimate that we will provide an average of more than \$1.3 billion in liquidity each year of the Plan cycle to small financial institutions that serve rural areas.
+We estimate that we will provide an average of more than \$340 million in liquidity each year of the Plan cycle to small financial institutions that serve rural areas.
 Deliberately increasing our engagement with small financial institutions to provide liquidity will notably improve access to credit in rural markets because we have heard from lenders that they are limited in resources, available products, and outreach capacity.

-Freddie Mac's increased purchase volume will benefit these markets by improving the availability of affordable financing, including Freddie Mac's low down-payment mortgages, Home Possible® and HFA Advantage®.
+Freddie Mac's purchase volume will benefit these markets by improving the availability of affordable financing, including Freddie Mac's low down-payment mortgages, Home Possible®, HomeOne®, and HFA Advantage®.
 Through our outreach efforts, more lenders also will become able to sell their loans into the secondary market either directly or indirectly, with some lenders becoming direct Freddie Mac seller/servicers.

 We anticipate that achieving this objective will be very challenging because of lenders' competing internal priorities, potential operational complexities, differing financing options, distinct financial products offered, and the large number of geographic areas served.
-Furthermore, Freddie Mac anticipates that approximately 4 percent of the eligible lender population will stop reporting financial data and/or no longer be considered rural small financial institutions under the Duty to Serve definition due to continuous mergers and acquisitions in this segment that occurred in the prior Plan cycle; this will shrink the pool of Duty to Serve-eligible loans in this market.
+Furthermore, Freddie Mac anticipates that mergers and acquisitions will cause at least 4 percent of the eligible lender population each year to no longer exist as small financial institutions to originate or deliver loans; this will shrink the pool of Duty to Serve-eligible loans in this market.
 Developing relationships with small financial institutions not currently doing business with Freddie Mac will require a significant investment in resources to support and sustain the level of purchase growth targeted in the Plan cycle.
 Additionally, as we add new lenders to our customer base, it will take time before we realize loan purchases while lenders navigate through the onboarding process.